marsdrums/ReSTIR-reworking/The gi pass explained/6) Limitations, issues and future work.md

 ## Reflrction rendered in the COLOR render target

-During the forward phase, pbr shading rendered to the COLOR target.
-It comprises both direct diffuse and direct specural.
-The COLOR target is used as source for indirect illumination, and having direct specular light rendered into is no bueno: reflections are view-dependent, and should't contribute to the indirect illumination.
-If a surface is smooth and hit by a strong light, the reflection on such surface illuminates the rest of the scene.
+During the forward phase, PBR shading is rendered to the COLOR target, which includes both direct diffuse and direct specular components.
+However, using the COLOR target as a source for indirect illumination creates an issue: direct specular lighting is view-dependent and should not contribute to indirect illumination.
+For instance, when a smooth surface is hit by strong light, its reflection can end up incorrectly illuminating other parts of the scene.

 # Performance